krillavilla/Cybersecurity_Tools_Management_API/README.md

    - Assign the appropriate permissions to each role

 3. **Update Environment Variables**:
+   - Copy the `setup.sh.example` file to `setup.sh`: `cp setup.sh.example setup.sh`
-   - Update the `setup.sh` file with your Auth0 domain, API audience, and client ID
+   - Update the `setup.sh` file with your Auth0 domain, API audience, client ID, and other sensitive information
    - Run `source setup.sh` to set the environment variables
+   - Note: `setup.sh` contains sensitive information and should not be committed to the repository

 4. **Obtain a Token**:
    - You can use the provided `sending_token_API.py` script to obtain a token